Mauricio Dubon Player Props: Astros vs. Guardians

-The Houston Astros, including Mauricio Dubon (.133 batting average in his past 10 games), take on starting pitcher Noah Syndergaard and the Cleveland Guardians at Minute Maid Park, Monday at 8:10 PM ET.
+On Wednesday, Mauricio Dubon (.161 on-base percentage in past 10 games, 128 points below season-long percentage) and the Houston Astros face the Cleveland Guardians, whose starting pitcher will be Tanner Bibee.
+First pitch is at 2:10 PM ET.

-He had a one-hit performance in his most recent game (1-for-4) against the Rays.
+He had a one-hit performance in his previous game (1-for-4) against the Rays.

 Mauricio Dubon Game Info & Props vs. the Guardians